deboragaleano/memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+* Click on two cards to see if they match

-To get started, open `js/app.js` and start building out the app's functionality
+* Win the game after all 16 cards are matched

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+* A pop up will provide the time, rating and the number of moves that it took to complete the game

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+This repository included a starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).